Focused on Keeping You Safe

 - Symptom Screening: When you arrive at a Middlesex Health facility, you will be asked if you have certain symptoms, such as a cough, difficulty breathing, chills or muscle aches.
 You may also have your temperature taken.

-- Vaccinated staff: Middlesex Health requires all health system employees to be fully vaccinated against COVID-19 by November 1st unless they are granted an exemption or deferral.
-We take the temperature of all staff members at the beginning of their shift.
-Additionally, staff with any symptoms - respiratory or otherwise - are not allowed to work until our Employee Health team has cleared them.
+- Vaccinated staff: Middlesex Health requires all health system employees to be fully vaccinated against COVID-19 unless they are granted an exemption or deferral.
+Staff with any symptoms - respiratory or otherwise - are not allowed to work until our Employee Health team has cleared them.

 - Virtual Visits: Many of our providers are offering virtual visits, so you can get the care you need from the safety and comfort of home. // LEARN MORE & SCHEDULE AN APPOINTMENT

-- Visitor Policy: Our current visitor policy is designed to keep our patients, staff and community as safe as possible.
-We appreciate your understanding during this challenging time. // SEE FULL POLICY
+- Visitor Policy: Our current visitor policy is designed to keep our patients, staff and community as safe as possible. // SEE FULL POLICY

 Safer + Smarter Surgery and Hospital Care